ZhihaoPENG-CityU/TCSVT21---MESC/readme.md

 + Error[RuntimeError: tf.placeholder() is not compatible with eager execution]
   +   It is advised to use the "tf.compat.v1.disable_eager_execution()".
 # Ours
 + If you find this work useful in your research, please cite:
-+ @article{peng2020maximum,
+    @article{peng2020maximum,
-  title={Maximum Entropy Subspace Clustering Network}, author={Peng, Zhihao and Jia, Yuheng and Liu, Hui and Hou, Junhui and Zhang, Qingfu}, journal={arXiv preprint arXiv:2012.03176}, year={2020}
+        author={Peng, Zhihao and Jia, Yuheng and Liu, Hui and Hou, Junhui and Zhang, Qingfu}, title={Maximum Entropy Subspace Clustering Network},
+        journal={arXiv preprint arXiv:2012.03176},
+        year={2020}
     }